Why do this problem?

 Give them time to think on their own at first and then share ideas with their partner, before discussion with the whole class.

 Next, collect together any noticings, and write them on the board in the form of questions or conjectures.
-If such conjectures are not forthcoming, there are some suggested lines of enquiry in the problem.
+If such conjectures are not forthcoming, here are some suggested lines of enquiry:

 Allow pairs time to work on the conjectures of their choosing, reminding them that they will need to provide convincing arguments to explain any of their conclusions.

 If appropriate, bring the class together to spend some time discussing algebraic representations of consecutive numbers ($n, n+1, n+2...$) to give students the tools to create algebraic proofs.